Comprehensive enterprise solution integrates clinical team collaboration, visible light imaging, and EHR for improved pediatric patient outcomes.

 - Easy to use social-media style platform reports on patient status to all members of the care team

-- Integrates encounter-based imaging, chat and mobile device clinical photos into EHR and viewer
+- Integrates encounter-based imaging, chat, and mobile device clinical photos into EHR and viewer

-- Features medical-grade photo app with capture, comparison and annotation of medical photos series
+- Features medical-grade photo app with capture, comparison, and annotation of medical photos series

 - DICOMweb integration provided Nicklaus Children’s with their choice of enterprise viewers

-- Unifier DICOM Modality Worklist (DMWL) by Dicom Systems integrates visible light imaging, DICOM, HL7 and non-DICOM imaging data
+- Unifier DICOM Modality Worklist (DMWL) by Dicom Systems integrates visible-light imaging, DICOM, HL7, and non-DICOM imaging data

-- Plans for hospital-sanctioned iPads preloaded with enterprise WinguMD and Dicom Systems solution for all new residents to support culture of compliance and more seamless workflow
+- Plans for hospital-sanctioned iPads preloaded with enterprise WinguMD and Dicom Systems solution for all new residents to support a culture of compliance and more seamless workflow

 Recent research shows growing interest in this emerging solutions category.
 Frost & Sullivan noted the adoption of visible light imaging modalities across several image-using and image-producing specialties was gaining traction across healthcare organizations.
 Meanwhile, KLAS Research released a 2018 Enterprise Imaging report that listed adopting and standardizing encounter-based imaging and visible light images as having the greatest impact on workflow success.